- For Students

-He, A. W. (in press).
+He, A. W. (2015).
 Literacy, creativity, and continuity: A language socialization perspective on heritage language classroom interaction.
 In Numa Markee (ed.)
-Handbook of Classroom Interaction, Wiley-Blackwell.
+Handbook of Classroom Interaction (pp. 304-318), Wiley-Blackwell.

 He, A.W.
 (2014).
 Identity construction throughout the life cycle.
 In T. Wiley, J. K. Peyton, D. Christian, S. Moore & N. Liu (eds.), Handbook of Heritage and Community Languages in the United States: Research, Educational Practice, and Policy (pp. 324-332).
 New York: Routledge.